jonlpersson/ed-latimore/site/_drafts/how-to-be-a-man-the-9-qualities-of-masculinity.md

 ---
 What is masculinity?

-Before we intentionally try to become something, we have to clearly know what we’re trying to achieve.
+Before we try to become something, we have to know what we’re trying to become.
 This means we have to define “masculinity”.
 It’s easy to say that masculinity is one of those things that you know when you see it, but that leaves us with a big problem:

-**It makes it easy for anyone to change the definition to suit their narrative or message**.
+**That makes it easy for anyone to change the definition to suit their narrative or message**.

-Men who aren’t willing to do what it takes to become masculine will bend the definition to include things that are antithetical to becoming a man but because they do it AND they still want to be considered masculine, they argue for it.For example, a lot of guys like to argue that because men play video games, that video games (especially sports games or first-person shooters) are examples of manliness.
-Even men in today’s world think that being able to hold your liquor, smoke cigars, and get laid off from dating apps makes you man.These are things that men do.
+Men who aren’t willing to do what it takes to become masculine will bend the definition to include things that are antithetical to becoming a man but because they do it AND they still want to be considered masculine, they argue for it.

+For example, a lot of guys like to argue that because men play video games, that video games (especially sports games or first-person shooters) are examples of manliness.

+Even men in today’s world think that being able to hold your liquor, smoke cigars, and get laid off from dating apps makes you man.
+These are things that men do.
 They do not inherently make you masculine.

 I’ve thought about all the different arguments that people make about what a “real man” does.
 People give lists that include things like